a-downing/MiniCopterDrone/README.md

 ___
 `drop <slot_number>`

 Drop the item in slot number `<slot_number>` (in the wooden box).
-The top left slot is 0, botton right is 11.
+The top left slot is 0, botton right is 11
 ___
+`waitrf <frequency>`

+Pause until an RF broadcaster transmits on frequency `<frequency>`
+___

 #### Advanced Instructions
-These instructions don't directly affect the flight of the minicopter, but are for program control flow.
+These instructions don't directly affect the flight of the minicopter, but are for program control flow

 `label <label_name>`